tldr-pages/tldr/pages/common/pi3topbm.md

 # pi3topbm

-> Convert an Atari Degas PI3 image into PBM image.
+> Convert an Atari Degas PI3 image to PBM image.
 > See also: `pbmtopi3`.
 > More information: <https://netpbm.sourceforge.net/doc/pi3topbm.html>.